Renata Adler: Journalism

 In 1980, upon the publication of her New Yorker colleague Pauline Kael's collection When the Lights Go Down, she published an 8,000-word review in The New York Review of Books that dismissed the book as "jarringly, piece by piece, line by line, and without interruption, worthless", arguing that Kael's post-1960s work contained "nothing certainly of intelligence or sensibility", and faulting her "quirks [and] mannerisms", including Kael's repeated use of the "bullying" imperative and rhetorical question.
 Adler's motivations were considered to be either wanting to "uphold The New Yorker's usually high standards" or stemming from "personal differences with Kael".
-The piece, which stunned Kael and quickly became infamous in literary circles, was described by Time magazine as "the New York literary Mafia['s] bloodiest case of assault and battery in years."
+The piece, which stunned Kael and quickly became infamous in literary circles, was described by Time as "the New York literary Mafia['s] bloodiest case of assault and battery in years."
 New Yorker editor William Shawn called Adler's attack "unfortunate" and mentioned his admiration for Kael, saying that her "work is its own defense"; David Denby, of New York magazine, wrote that Adler "had an old-fashioned notion of prose".
 Kael's own response was indifferent: "I'm sorry that Ms. Adler doesn't respond to my writing.
 What else can I say?"

-In 1998, Renata wrote a long essay about the Starr Report (issued by Independent Counsel Ken Starr about his investigation of President Bill Clinton) for Vanity Fair magazine.
+In 1998, Adler wrote a long essay about the Starr Report (issued by Independent Counsel Ken Starr about his investigation of President Bill Clinton) for Vanity Fair magazine.
 The Starr Report led to Clinton's impeachment; Adler argued that it contained evidence of Starr's abuse of power in his pursuit of Clinton.
 She called the Starr Report "an utterly preposterous document: inaccurate, mindless, biased, disorganized, unprofessional, and corrupt.
 What it is textually is a voluminous work of demented pornography, with many fascinating characters and several largely hidden story lines.
 What it is politically is an attempt, through its own limitless preoccupation with sexual material, to set aside, even obliterate, the relatively dull requirements of real evidence and constitutional procedure."

 In 2001, reflecting on her years in journalism, Adler said, "The New York Times was pretty good, although there were always limits on what it could do culturally.
 But they were so aware of their power that the question of what was honorable was very important to the editors of that time.
 I have the impression it does not arise any longer at The New Yorker or at The New York Times."

-Adler taught for three years in both the University Professors Honors Program and the Journalism Department of Boston University.
-She also held Trumbull and Branford Fellowships at Yale, and visiting fellowships at the Hoover Institute of Stanford University.

-Books

-Fiction

-In 1974, Adler's short story "Brownstone" won first prize in the O. Henry Awards.
-She has published two novels, Speedboat (1976) and Pitch Dark (1983).
-In 2010, members of the National Book Critics Circle called for Speedboat to be returned to print, and it was republished by New York Review Books in 2013, along with Pitch Dark.
-Both were greeted with new critical acclaim.